-- Has Telephone Display only those contacts with a directory number (DN) assigned.
+- Has Telephone Display only those contacts with a telephone number assigned.
 All other contacts are filtered out (excluded) from the search results. - Has Emails Display only those contacts with an email address assigned.
 All other contacts are filtered out (excluded) from the search results.